chrismatthews939/DataEng-Learning-Journal/3. Programming and Scripting Essentials/Topic-3-Python-for-Data_Engineers.md

 # Topic 3 - Python for data engineers - 12/12/2024

-TO Check!
-Apply task - can't get into into it
-Linux course not completing

 ## Introduction to the Software Development Lifecycle

 ### Software development lifecycle SDLC